getcarina/getcarina.com/_tutorials/004-nuke-a-container.md

   - troubleshooting

 ---
-If you accidentally launch a container without the `--detach` (`-d`) flag, that container will run in the foreground of the terminal.
+If you launch a container without the `--detach` (`-d`) flag, that container will run in the foreground of the terminal.
 Usually, you can stop the running container by using `Ctrl-C` or `Ctrl-D`.
 Sometimes, however, the process doesn't respond to `Ctrl-C` or `Ctrl-D`, and the container continues running without response to any input.

 ![Runaway Container]({% asset_path runaway-container.gif %})